Washington Gas Announces $25,000 Donation to Prince George’s County to Provide Fresh Food to Those in Need This Holiday Season

-- Notify your energy supplier immediately if you fail to receive your regular monthly utility bill or receive a bill at your address in someone else’s name.
+- Notify your energy supplier immediately if you fail to receive your regular monthly utility bill or receive a bill

 - Know the name of the natural gas company that provides your gas supply (Washington Gas or a third party).